AIAtrium/mcp-assistant/README.md

 ARCADE_API_KEY=
 OPENAI_API_KEY=
 ```
-You only need one LLM key.
+You **only need ONE LLM key**.
 This repo only supports OpenAI and Anthropic models currently.

 ### Observability and tracing
 This project uses [Langfuse](https://github.com/langfuse/langfuse) for observability and tracing.
 Its not mandatory but its helpful to see the dozens of LLM calls that occur nicely formatted in a UI.
 To utilize it, set these environment variables in the `.env`: